adamsoliev/bearblog/database_storage/blogpost.md

 #### LSM-tree-based

 The Log-Structured Merge (LSM) tree was introduced in academic literature in 1996.
 LSM storage engines buffer writes in memory, periodically flush sorted runs to disk, and merge those runs in the background.
 This trades the strict in-place updates and globally ordered layout of B+trees for batched sequential I/O, yielding much higher write throughput, especially in internet-scale workloads.
-The trade-off is extra read latency (e.g., short-range lookups may hit multiple levels) and higher space/memory amplification. [^7]
+The trade-off is extra read latency (eg short-range lookups may hit multiple levels) and higher space/memory amplification. [^7]

 RocksDB is one of the state-of-the-art LSM-tree based storage engines.
 See its [wiki](tab:https://github.com/facebook/rocksdb/wiki/RocksDB-Overview) for an overview.